wandersick/aerozoom-doc/README.md

     - To minimize AeroZoom to tray, simply close it or click [hide] button on the panel; to exit, click [quit]

 5. Besides presentations, another usage is capturing screen videos for tutorial purpose.
 Where normally it would take a lot of work learning and using professional video editors such as Adobe Premiere to zoom in, with AeroZoom, however, simply zoom in with the magnifier hidden during recording and it&#39;s done.
 No post-production required. <br><br>
-(More tips available in AeroZoom via Startup Tips option or program directory 'Data\Tips_and_Tricks.txt')
+(More tips available [here at 100+ Tips](https://github.com/wandersick/aerozoom-doc/blob/master/100%2BTips.md), or in AeroZoom via Startup Tips option)

      ![](https://i1.gallery.technet.s-msft.com/aerozoom-the-smooth-wheel-e0cdf778/image/file/189141/1/aerozoom-v1-gui_1.png "Accessing Windows Magnifier functions from AeroZoom panel")